- Letters Patent

 - require you to begin your inquiry as soon as practicable; and

 - require you to make your inquiry as expeditiously as possible; and

-- authorise you to submit to Our Governor-General any interim recommendations that you consider appropriate; and
+- require you to submit to Our Governor--General an interim report that you consider appropriate not later than 30 October 2020; and

-- require you to submit to Our Governor-General a report of the results of your inquiry, and your recommendations, not later than 31 August 2020.
+- require you to submit to Our Governor--General a report of the results of your inquiry, and your recommendations, not later than 29 April 2022.